 Goodness Me!
 Natural Food Market: Invested $3.5 million to open its first dedicated distribution centre at 37 Woodyat Drive in 2014.
 The company purchased a 60,400 square foot industrial building that will allow them to purchase and distribute more locally grown food and supply their five Southern Ontario stores.
 When fully operational the new centre will employ 35 employees with growth to 50+ as it scales up.
 Within the next two years a commissary will be added, where fresh foods will be prepared for sale in their stores.
 The company employs 250 in total at its five current stores and plans to open 5 more through 2015.

-Client 360 Group: Consolidated its food processing operations from Maple and Whitby, Ontario to Brantford at 370 Elgin Street in 2014.
+Great Lakes Milling: Consolidated its food processing operations from Maple and Whitby, Ontario to Brantford at 370 Elgin Street in 2014.
 The company is engaged in a variety of food related manufacturing - including flour milling, sugar packaging and cake mix blending.
-All 3 production processes to be operational by Fall 2014 and the facility will operate 3 shifts, employing approximately 25 people in total.
+The facility will operates 3 shifts, employing approximately 25 people in total.

 A Partner in The Ontario Food Cluster